portainer/portainer-docs/docs/v2.0/aci/add_container.md

 In the next screen, you need to define the container configuration, these options are available:

 * Subscription: If you have two or more subscriptions attached, you can choose where you want to deploy your container.
-* Resource Group: If you have two or more Resources groups created, you need to define where you want to deploy your container.
+* Resource Group: If you have two or more resources groups created, you need to define where you want to deploy your container.
 * Location: Here you need to define in which datacenter you want to run your container.
 * Name: Name your container.
 * Image: Type the name of the image you want to deploy.